Computer Usage, Internet and

 - who observe unacceptable behavior will

-- inform the child and the parent, if present, of this policy
+- inform the child and the parent/guardian, if present, of this policy; and

-- if behavior continues, the child may be asked to leave the Library
+- if such behavior continues, ask the child to leave the Library.

-- will attempt to contact a parent in circumstances such as when an unattended child:
+- will attempt to contact a parent/guardian when an unattended child:

 - is involved in a situation that is potentially harmful to the health or safety of the child and/or others;

-- exhibits behavior that is disruptive to other library users, staff, or the normal operations of library business and that child has been asked to leave the library;
+- exhibits behavior that is disruptive to other library users, staff, or the normal operations of library business and that child has been asked to leave the Library; and/or

-- has not been met by a parent at closing time.
+- has not been met by a parent/guardian at closing time.

 Such situations will be handled on a case-by-case basis.
-If a parent cannot be reached, Library staff will contact law enforcement officials to take charge of the situation involving the unattended child.
+If a parent/guardian cannot be reached, Library staff will contact law enforcement officials to take charge of the situation involving the unattended child.

-- Children under the age of 8 may not be left unattended in the library and must be accompanied by a parent or caregiver (carrying personal identification) 12 years or older, with no exceptions.
-Accompanied is defined as “within sight”.
+Children under the age of 9 may not be left unattended in the library and must be accompanied by a parent/guardian 14 years or older, with no exceptions including attending library programs.
+Accompanied is defined as “within sight.”
 It is strongly recommended that all children are accompanied by someone who can take responsibility should an emergency occur.

-If a child in this age group violates the Library Code of Conduct, the child and the parent/caregiver will be informed of this policy.
-If inappropriate behavior continues, the family may be asked to leave the library.
+If a child in this age group violates the Library Rules of Conduct, the child and the parent/guardian will be informed of this policy.
+If inappropriate behavior continues, the family may be asked to leave the Library.

-If a child in this age group is found unattended, library staff will attempt to locate the parent/caregiver in the library and inform him/her of this policy.
-If the parent/caregiver cannot be found, the police will be called for assistance to locate the child’s parent/caregiver.
+If a child in this age group is found unattended, library staff will attempt to locate the parent/guardian in the Library and inform them of this policy.
+If the parent/guardian cannot be found, the police will be called for assistance to locate the child’s parent/guardian.

-- Children age 8 and older who can understand and follow the Patron Code of Conduct may use the library unattended for an amount of time appropriate to their age and maturity.
-However the parent is still responsible for the behavior and wellbeing of the child.
+Children ages 9-13 who can understand and follow the Rules of Conduct may use the library unattended for an amount of time appropriate to their age and maturity.
+However the parent/guardian is still responsible for the behavior and wellbeing of the child.

-A child may attend a library program by him/herself however the parent/caregiver must meet that child promptly when the program ends or have made arrangements clear with the child regarding leaving the Library on their own or with a designated caregiver.
+A child may attend a library program alone; however, the parent/guardian must meet that child promptly when the program ends or have made arrangements clear with the child regarding leaving the Library on their own or with a designated caregiver.

-Unattended children age 8 and older using inappropriate or disruptive behavior may be asked to leave the library.
-In such instances, parents will be contacted or, if the parent is unavailable, police custody will be utilized.
-If the same child continues to display inappropriate behavior while at the library, they may be asked not to return for a specific time frame or the parent and child may be required to meet with the Director in order to be allowed back on the premises.
+Unattended children age 9 and older using inappropriate or disruptive behavior may be asked to leave the library.
+In such instances, parents/guardians will be contacted or, if the parent/guardian is unavailable, police custody will be utilized.
+If the same child continues to display inappropriate behavior while at the Library, they may be asked not to return for a specific time frame, or the parent/guardian and child may be required to meet with the Director in order to be allowed back on the premises.

 If an unattended child of apparent school age is in the Library during school hours, the Library staff will call the appropriate Clinton Central School and will inform the child that the school will be notified of his or her presence at the Library during school hours.